Will Holmgren, University of Arizona, 2014-2016.

 Use decimal degrees notation.

-tz : str, int, float, or pytz.timezone, default 'UTC'.
+tz : time zone as str, int, float, or datetime.tzinfo, default 'UTC'.

-altitude : float, default 0.
+altitude : float, optional

 Altitude from sea level in meters.

-name : None or string, default None.
+name : string, optional

 Sets the name attribute of the Location object.